deslona/evemu_personal/README.md

 - ML/PL research working (but hacked)
 - POS's Deployable and Anchorable (but cant put online)
 - Text-Based Search Partially working (bad return...nothing displayed)
+- Bounties are working, but difficult to set until Search system is working